fanpu/blog/_posts/2022-08-15-cmu-computer-networks-review.markdown

 `tcpdump` to perform packet capture and generate network I/O graphs.
-We performed close analysis on the TCP sawtooth patterns on these graphs, to come up with our own TCP congestion control protocol that has to non-trivially improve on both throughout and Jain's Fairness Index (for fairness when multiple connections connect on the same link) as compared to TCP Reno.
+We performed close analysis on the TCP sawtooth patterns on these graphs, to come up with our own TCP congestion control protocol that has to non-trivially improve on both throughput and Jain's Fairness Index (for fairness when multiple connections connect on the same link) as compared to TCP Reno.

 {% include image.html file="/assets/images/posts/tcp_reno_state_diagram.avif"